garrandall/popular-music-data/tracks/happy-birthday-blues-kathy-young-with-the-innocents.md

 Got the happy birthday blues (happy birthday blues) Maybe you had lots to do (oh-oh-oh)
 Or you found somebody new (oh-oh-oh)
-How I pray you'll hear my plea, i'm as lonely as can be Got the happy birthday blues (happy birthday blues)
+How I pray you'll hear my plea, I'm as lonely as can be Got the happy birthday blues (happy birthday blues)
 I planned just how this day would be for such a long, long time You'd wish me "happy birthday" while I held your hand in mine